diy-ds-cloud/project-template/common/README.md

     ./{{ cookiecutter.__diy_project_name}} deploy
     ```

-### Step 3: Open and start RStudio session
+### Step 3: Open and start interface session (Jupyter notebook or RStudio)
 1. Find and open a URL on the last line of `{{ cookiecutter.__diy_project_name}} deploy` command.
 Something like,
     ```bash
-    Rstudio is available at URL: http://[some-ip-address]:80
+    Interface is available at URL: http://[some-ip-address]:80
     ```
 1. Login using default password: `diy-cloud`